skenai/WILL/wiki/Pattern-Recognition.md

 ## Overview

-The Pattern Recognition Framework, also known as the Guardians of Time, represents WILL's core capability to detect, analyze, and preserve value across blockchain networks.
+The Pattern Recognition Framework represents WILL's core capability to detect, analyze, and optimize value flows across blockchain networks through circuit control and mesh network topology.
 This document outlines the framework's integration with WILL and the broader SKENAI ecosystem.

 ## Core Components